fbpx

 Deer running in a park

 Deer are known for their keen sense of smell (as well as for their love of eating hostas).
-So, the one common factor all these recipes have in common is that they’re made from natural ingredients known for their potent aromas.
+So, the one common factor all these recipes have in common is that they’re made from natural ingredients known for their potent aromas that naturally repel deer.

 For making deer repellant at home, you’ll need a 1-gallon jug, a spray bottle, and a blender or handheld mixer.
 Once you combine the ingredients, you can spray them around the hosta plants, as well as other plants that deer love to munch on.
-Then, reapply once a week.
+Then, reapply once a week or anytime after a rain or overhead irrigation.

 Let’s get mixing.